The Tale of the Man That Turned 30

 4. Don’t open up too quickly

-So, if you want the relationship to be open then at least wait 6 months to a year minimum.
-If your partner is asking to open a relationship after just a few weeks it’s because he’s already decided that he can do better than you but wants to keep you as an option on the table.
+If you want the relationship to be open then at least wait 6 months to make sure you know each other well first.
+If your partner is asking to open a relationship after just a few weeks it could be because he’s already decided that he can do better than you but wants to keep you as an option on the table.
 Sorry…

 Keep in mind that being open can breed resentment really quickly.